-At least once a year I take this walk, which is one of the best in Rhode Island, even the US.
-It provides sweeping views from the cliff top paths that served as a front yard of the summer homes of America’s richest families during the Gilded Age and the early 20th century.
+At least once a year, I take this walk, which is one of the best in Rhode Island, even the US.
+It provides sweeping views from the clifftop paths that served as a front yard of the summer homes of America’s wealthiest families during the Gilded Age and the early 20th century.
 It is the only National Recreational Trail within a National Historic District in the United States, which is pretty cool- I love nature mixed with history.
-Newport is one of my favorite US cities and this walk is a must-do on any visit to our state.
-I hope these Cliff Walk photos will inspire your visit and the information will make it a great one for you.
+Newport is one of my favorite US cities, and this walk is a must-do on any visit to our state.
+I hope these Cliff Walk photos will inspire your visit, and the information will make it a great one for you.

 Handicap and Stroller Accessibility

 The first half of the walk is publicized as being handicap and stroller accessible.
-Although it is generally paved, it is not flat and you may come across a few steps that need to be overcome.
+Although it is mostly paved, it is not flat, and you may come across a few steps that need to be dealt with.
 If that is too much for you to handle, I suggest starting your meandering from Forty steps and heading toward the Breakers.
-If you are bringing little kids, I suggest a carrier, such as this piggy back carrier my friend uses with his little ones.
-The second half of the walk is very unstructured and less busy, with a different beauty and roughness, but requires quite a bit of scrambling over rocks so wear a pair of decent shoes.
-The first few times I went on this walk, I thought it was finished where the pavement ends after the Breakers, but it is worth the continued journey if you are able to continue on.
+If you are bringing little kids, I recommend a carrier, such as this piggyback carrier, my friend uses with his little ones.
+The second half of the walk is very unstructured and less busy, with a different beauty and roughness, but requires quite a bit of scrambling over rocks, so wear a pair of decent shoes.
+The first few times I went on this walk, I thought it was finished where the pavement ends after the Breakers, but it is worth the continued journey if you can continue.

 The Chanler at Cliff Walk

-You can access the Cliff Walk by a trolley that leaves from Newport’s Visitor Center or you can drive.
+You can access the Cliff Walk by a trolley that leaves from Newport’s Visitor Center, or you can drive.
 Most visitors park on Memorial Boulevard (by Easton’s Beach) or Narragansett Avenue (by Forty Steps).
-There are public restrooms at both areas.
+There are public restrooms in both areas.
 By the public restroom facilities at Narragansett Avenue is a machine to pay for parking.

 Salve Regina University

 The next few mansions that you will come across are now part of Salve Regina, a Catholic University.
 The first, Ochre Court was named after the yellow rocks found in this area of the coastline.
 It was designed by Richard Morris Hunt in the French Chateau Revival Style and is said to have one of Newport’s most extravagant interiors.
-Vinland Estate was designed by Peabody and Stearns in the Richardsonian Romanesque Style (like Trinity Church in Boston).
+Peabody and Stearns designed Vinland Estate in the Richardsonian Romanesque Style (like Trinity Church in Boston).
 It is now a classroom- a pretty amazing one, I am sure!

 A great way to spend the rest of your day in Newport is to tour the interior of at least one mansion.
 If you only have time for one, I recommend this one.
 This Italian Renaissance-style mansion was built in 1895 by Commodore Cornelius Vanderbilt as a summer residence.
-It’s 70 rooms include servant quarters and its audio-tour is great way to learn about the area’s history.
+It’s 70 rooms include servant quarters, and its audio-tour is an excellent way to learn about the area’s history.
 The lavishly decorated house is a National Historic Landmark.